 A Practical Framework for Responding

-The table below shows how to turn a potentially awkward exchange into a productive one.
+The table below shows how to turn awkward exchanges into productive ones.

 Make the Change Order Your Best Friend